mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

 This is just one example of how you can leverage Azure Functions to automate repetitive tasks.
 Experiment with other Azure Function templates to learn more about Azure Functions and to identify additional ways in which they can aid your research or business.

-In the next chapter, we'll take the web app to the next level by adding in a SingalR hub, and automatically updating a profile picture if it's approved.
+In the next chapter, we'll take the web app to the next level by adding in a SignalR hub, and automatically updating a profile picture if it's approved.